Projector Throw Distance Calculator

 Why Throw Distance Matters

 Throw ratio is defined as the distance from the projector lens to the screen divided by the width of the projected image.
-A short‑throw projector might have a ratio around 0.8, meaning you only need 0.8 feet of distance for every foot of screen width.
-Standard models often range between 1.2 and 2.0, while long‑throw projectors used in large venues might exceed 2.5.
-Knowing your projector’s ratio ensures the image fills the screen without overshooting.
-The calculator helps you translate those numbers into real‑world spacing so you don’t have to experiment with awkward placements.
+A short-throw projector might have a ratio around 0.8, meaning you only need 0.8 feet of distance for every foot of screen width.
+Standard models often range between 1.2 and 2.0, while long-throw projectors used in larger venues might exceed 2.5.
+Knowing your projector’s ratio helps you translate an abstract specification into a real placement in the room.
+That is why the calculator focuses on width first and only then converts the result into a usable mounting distance.

 How to Use the Calculator

-The calculator multiplies the screen width by the throw ratio to determine the throw distance.
-For example, a 120‑inch diagonal screen with a 16:9 aspect ratio has a width of about 105 inches.
-With a throw ratio of 1.5, the projector should sit roughly 157 inches—or just over 13 feet—from the screen.
-The result is displayed in both feet and meters, allowing quick reference for any room measurement.
-If you’re installing a ceiling mount, this distance guides exactly where to place it.
+For example, a 120-inch diagonal screen with a 16:9 aspect ratio has a width of about 105 inches.
+With a throw ratio of 1.5, the projector should sit roughly 157 inches, or just over 13 feet, from the screen.
+That is the kind of answer installers need in practice.
+It tells you whether your room can support the desired screen size with that projector and whether a mount point will feel natural or forced.

 Projector Placement Tips

-While distance is key, there are other considerations for a picture‑perfect setup.
+While distance is key, there are other considerations for a picture-perfect setup.
 The projector should be as level with the screen as possible.
 Extreme angles can create keystone distortion, where the top and bottom of the image are different sizes.
 Most projectors offer keystone correction, but using large corrections can reduce image quality.
-Aligning the projector’s lens with the vertical center of the screen is ideal, and if you can mount the projector so the lens is level with the top edge of the screen, you’ll minimize distortion.
+Aligning the projector’s lens with the screen as cleanly as possible usually gives the sharpest results and the least digital processing.

 Choosing the Right Screen Size